 Like I mentioned earlier, it’s important to use different types of microfiber, for different purposes.

-To avoid cross-contamination, never use same microfiber towels on your car’s interior or wheels, and then on the paintwork.
+To avoid cross-contamination, never use same microfiber towels on your car’s interior or wheels, on the paintwork as well.

 Make sure you categorise your microfiber towels for different areas of your car.